DThibaud/Dice.Game/README.md

 # Dice.Game

-Réalisation d'un jeu de dé à 2 joueurs.
-Tour par tour .
-La face 1 switch de joueur .
-Le premier à 100 gagne.
+Making a dice game for 2 players.
+Turn by turn .
+Side 1 switches player.
+The first to reach 100 wins.

-Utilisation de html/css/js
+Use of html/css/js